openebs/openebs/README.md

 The status of various storage engines that power the OpenEBS Persistent Volumes are provided below.
 The key difference between the statuses are summarized below:
 - **alpha:** The API may change in incompatible ways in a later software release without notice, recommended for use only in short-lived testing clusters, due to increased risk of bugs and lack of long-term support.
-- **beta**: Support for the overall features will not be dropped, though details may change.
+- **beta:** Support for the overall features will not be dropped, though details may change.
 Support for upgrading or migrating between versions will be provided, either through automation or manual steps.
-- **stable**: Features will appear in released software for many subsequent versions and support for upgrading between versions will be provided with software automation in the vast majority of scenarios.
+- **stable:** Features will appear in released software for many subsequent versions and support for upgrading between versions will be provided with software automation in the vast majority of scenarios.

 | Storage Engine | Status | Details |